Frquently Asked Questions

 Homework is viewed as a method to enable students to further explore concepts learnt at school, make connections between home and school and gradually learn how to organise themselves in preparation for secondary school.

-Every student has some form of homework to complete weekly.
+Every student has some form of homework on a varied basis.
 Homework expectations differ based on student age and is always a task that a student is familiar with or has learnt already.

 We are happy to help support families as they search for suitable secondary school options.
 We have relationships with a large variety of surrounding secondary schools offering different options (e.g. single sex, coeducational, national Irish curriculum, IB curriculum) and can guide and help facilitate introductions as necessary.